Skip to content

 • Leaked handles: Always close the driver at the end of each test.

 • Fixtures not applied: Only SELECT statements are intercepted - DMLs pass through unchanged.
+See the Insert conversion, Update conversion, Delete conversion, CreateTable conversion, and Merge conversion guides for how each DML maps back to a projected query.

 With these tools, you can reuse production repositories unchanged while gaining hermetic, deterministic SQL unit tests.